FOOT SPECIALIST DR. MARK YAKAVONIS, MD, MMS, AN ORTHOPEDIC SURGEON AT ONS, GETS TO THE BOTTOM OF THE QUESTION, WHY DOES MY HEEL HURT?

 The foot has more than 30 different joints.
-If you consider the tons of stress your feet endure from walking and standing day in and day out, it’s a wonder everyone doesn’t suffer from some sort of heel pain, which is the most common problem affecting the foot and ankle.
+If you consider the tons of stress your feet endure from walking and standing day in and day out, it’s no wonder that heel pain is the common problem affecting the foot and ankle.

 Feet are physiologically designed to handle the pressure … to a point.
 Repeated pounding on a hard surface while running, participating in another sport, or wearing ill-fitting shoes that inflame the foot’s tissues can cause pain on the bottom of your heel or behind it.
 Arthritis, wear and tear, or a build-up of uric acid in the small bones of the feet known as gout, can also cause heel pain.

 In most cases, heel pain can be relieved without surgery.
 Rest, stretching exercises, and possibly anti-inflammatory medication can usually do the trick.
 If left untreated, however, a sore heel will only worsen and can develop into chronic and more problematic conditions.

 For that reason, it’s important to consult with a an orthopedic foot and ankle specialist to determine the underlying cause of pain in your heeL.
 If it lasts more than a few days, a medical consultation is particularly imperative if the pain intensifies when you put weight on the foot, if there are signs of infection or injury, such as swelling, discoloration or fever, or if your heel is warm to the touch.

 SOME COMMON CAUSES